minio/docs/source/operations/install-deploy-manage/deploy-minio-single-node-multi-drive.rst

    :depth: 2

 The procedures on this page cover deploying MinIO in a Single-Node Multi-Drive (SNMD) configuration.
-|MNMD| deployments provide drive-level reliability and failover/recovery with node-level performance and scaling constraints.
+|SNMD| deployments provide drive-level reliability and failover/recovery with performance and scaling limitations imposed by the single node.

 .. cond:: linux or macos or windows